Johntaber0007/AI-BulkTranslate/README.md

 # How to use
-1.Install OpenAI Python\npip install openai
+1.Install OpenAI Python cmd:pip install openai

 2.Enter data in bat file